 One of my favorite parts of the wine tour was grabbing lunch at a fun place in Buellton called Industrial Eats.
 Everything we tried was super fresh and simple, yet so delicious.
 I loved it so much, we drove 45 minutes to come back the next day.
 My favorite dish was the white shrimp, pancetta, chili, garlic which contained a few trigger foods like pancetta and lemon.
 The pancetta went to my very grateful husband and I have reintroduced small amounts of lemon with no issue, but I thought it would be wonderful to try to recreate a migraine friendly version for those on the Heal Your Headache Diet.
 This is so similar to a shrimp scampi without wine.

-At the restaurant, they pile everything on top of crusty ciabatta bread, but you can also request spinach if you’re gluten free, or do both like I did!
+At the restaurant, they pile the chili garlic shrimp on top of crusty bread, but you can also request spinach if you’re gluten free, or do both like I did!
 As stated in previous posts, you can find compliant stock here or make this favorite with leeks or shallots instead of onion.

-For a low carb and Whole30 friendly option, use ghee instead of butter and simply leave out the bread.
+For a low carb and Whole30 friendly option of this chili garlic shrimp, use ghee instead of butter and simply leave out the bread.